 He turned away and closing his eyes, he muttered tightly, “And I love my son.”

 That cut through her like a knife, and stifling a sob, she turned and ran from the room, past Nigel who was walking down the hallway.

-After she disappeared, he went to the study where he found slumped over his desk with his face buried in his hands.
+After she disappeared, Nigel went to the study where he found Emmett slumped over his desk with his face buried in his hands.
 “Is everything all right, Sir?” he inquired.

 Emmett glanced up at him, his face pale and drawn.
 “No, Nigel,” he muttered.
 “And it will never be all right again because I just made the biggest mistake of my life.
 I chased the woman I love out of my life.”

 Dana ran blindly down the steps and straight into Avery who managed to keep his balance as he caught her by the shoulders to steady her.
 “What on earth is the matter?” he asked.